SPLENDID-RESEARCH/api-docs/docs/index.md

 # Other Integrations

 Your API approach looks different from what is described above?<br />
-No Problem!
+No problem!
 Feel free to [contact us](mailto:api@splendid-research.com) and we'll try to find a way to collaborate.